Burlew History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Burlew has undergone many spelling variations, including Burley, Burleigh, Burlie, Burrley, Burrlie, Burrleigh, Burly, Bourley, Bourleigh, Bourly, Berly and many more.

-Distinguished members of the family include Walter Burley (or Burleigh), (c.1275-1344), a medieval English logician, master of Arts at Oxford in 1301, and a fellow of Merton College, Oxford until 1305; William Burley, Speaker of the House of Commons of England in March 1437; and John Burley, Sheriff of county Salop in 1409.
+Distinguished members of the family include William Burley, Speaker of the House of Commons of England in March 1437; and John Burley, Sheriff of county Salop in 1409.
 Sir Simon de Burley (ca.1336-1388), was Lord Warden of the Cinque Ports and Constable of...

-Another 59 words (4 lines of text) are included under the topic Early Burlew Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Burlew Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Burlew family moved to Ireland, but this topic is not covered in this excerpt.
-Another 81 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Burlew were among those contributors:

 Burlew Settlers in United States in the 19th Century